varigence/docs/bimlflex/trial-process/importing-source-metadata.md

 Once the connections, batches and projects are validated, the metadata can be imported.

-BimlFlex will read all specified metadata from the chosen connection in to the Excel sheets.
+BimlFlex will read all specified metadata from the chosen connection into the Excel sheets.

 The metadata import dialog provides a set of options for managing